skienzmatishun/rippreport/content/p/blind-and-deaf/index.md

   recency_score: 0.06636151172920161
   category_score: 0
   rank: 10
+summary: Following up on our media censorship investigation, local power brokers continue turning a blind eye to severe public corruption in Fairhope.
+Federal court filings and insider documents prove how officials used sealed records and media stooges to bury a major airport scandal.
+How long can Chuckee and his political masters pretend they hear no evil?
 ---
 You would think an editor of a newspaper would look at the video and be able to understand the subject at hand, Not Chuckee!
 Makes ya wonder what he knows about freedom of the press!